anubisred253/DragoonReader/README.md

 - 🖼️ Mixed text and image rendering
 - 💬 Footnote and annotation support
 - 💾 Fully offline – no cloud, no tracking
-- 🧩 Portable EXE – run without installation
+- 🧩 No installation required, just unzip and use (green version)

 ---